Caregiver Rights– having a life of your own.

 It is so important that you as a caregiver realize that you are the eyes and ears for the health care professionals.
 You will become the expert, teaching them about your specific dementia.
 Do not assume your doctor or other health care professionals …will know about these changes.

 Do not expect your family member to share any information with their doctor when you are not present.
 It is important that you… have good communication with the family members and the treating physicians and treatment team.

 And that you make the team aware of what your long and short-term goals are, and to ask what your family members long term care needs will be.
 This will benefit you, as well as your family member.

-Many family care givers find this role a difficult transition.
+Many family caregivers find this role a difficult transition.
 Many feel even more exhausted.
-The care giver is traveling between the care home, visiting and helping, then returning to do the everyday chores necessary to run a home.
+The care iver is traveling between the care home... visiting and helping, then returning to do the everyday chores necessary to run a home.

-The care giver must get to know the new staff and administration, and get your family member settled as well as deal with how the finances may be affected now that your family member is out of the house.
+The caregiver must get to know the new staff and administration. g As well as get your family member settled.
+And deal with how the finances may be affected now that your family member is out of the house.
 It is a lot for a person to deal with all at once.

 There is life after caregiving.
 A time will come when it will come to an end.
 It is so important that you prepare for that moment.
 In the case of caring with someone with dementia, it is because the person has died.